 Monitoring air qualityAir quality in the oil sands region is monitored 24 hours a day, 365 days a year across the region by the Wood Buffalo Environmental Association – a collaboration of communities, environmental groups, industry, government and Aboriginal stakeholders.

-The Government of Alberta regularly audits monitoring stations and data throughout the region to ensure our data is accurate.
+The Government of Alberta regularly audits monitoring stations and data throughout the region for accuracy.

 The Government of Alberta responds to every air quality complaint it receives.